 Reflections on role models, achievements and lessons learned

 Rebecca considers that her early success in using computers to earn money was critical in giving her an interest in IT.
 A comment from her mother on her lack of formal profession was the stimulus for her move into IBM, where she benefited from the company’s strong investment in management training and leadership development.
 Things that have stood her in good stead are taking opportunities when offered and not being afraid to try new things.
 Mistakes are also an important part of the learning process.

 Rebecca’s proudest achievements are her two sons: family life is very important to her.
-In business, her OBE and her recent appointment to become a Managing Partner at Deloitte, responsible for Public Sector North South Europe.
+In business, her OBE and her recent appointment to become a Managing Partner at Deloitte, responsible for Government and Public North South Europe.

 On reflection, Rebecca wishes she had taken a finance qualification early on, which would have helped her interpret profit and loss and balance sheets.
 She also wishes she had taken a formal course in IT architecture, another subject in which she is self-taught.

 Her advice to young people in the industry is to take opportunities, seek out and enjoy new experiences but always remain focused on the problem you are trying to solve – getting to the right outcome is the important thing/

 Outside work Rebecca sings in two choirs and plays fiddle for a folk band.
 She is a non-exec director for the City Mental Health Alliance which, although not clinician-based, helps people suffering mental health issues in the workplace.
 She feels that mental health for menopausal women in the work place is under-addressed.